AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-customize-certificate.md

 ### Self-serve, administrator-friendly workflows

 The certificate designer and listing replace HTML upload scripts and internal provisioning with an administrator-driven experience:

-- Administrators create, publish, and retire certificate designs inside Learning Manager without code or CSM involvement.
+1-Administrators create, publish, and retire certificate designs inside Learning Manager without code or CSM involvement.
-- Design updates (for example, seasonal or partner-specific branding) take minutes in the UI instead of tickets and engineering cycles.
+2-Design updates (for example, seasonal or partner-specific branding) take minutes in the UI instead of tickets and engineering cycles.
-- Account-level and learning object–level defaults reduce repetitive per-object configuration.
+3-Account-level and learning object–level defaults reduce repetitive per-object configuration.

 ### Reduced support overhead and operational risk